LiveAsynchronousVisualizedArchitecture/lava/README.md

 This is an example of rays generated from a camera and traced to find their collisions with a 3D model using the embree library.
   - An .obj model is loaded
-  - The model is passed to a message node that uses the embree library to sort the geometry into a BVH (bounding volume heirarchy acceleration structure for ray tracing).
+  - The model is passed to a message node that uses [the Embree ray tracing library from Intel](https://github.com/embree/embree) to sort the geometry into a BVH (bounding volume heirarchy acceleration structure for ray tracing).
   - The camera node generates rays and passes them to the scene node to be traced.
   - The message node traces the rays and outputs a visualization of the rays colliding with the geometry.
   - A final node takes the traced rays and computes the outgoing ray from the ray hit point and normal.